wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/deploy-microsoft-365-apps-for-enterprise/includes/5-deploy-microsoft-365-apps-with-endpoint-configuration-manager.md

  -  Office 365 client languages
  -  Office 365 client channels

-To view the Office 365 Client Management dashboard in the Configuration Manager console, go to **Software Library > Overview > Office 365 Client Management**.
+To view the Office 365 Client Management dashboard in the Configuration Manager console, go to **Software Library &gt; Overview &gt; Office 365 Client Management**.
 At the top of the dashboard, use the **Collection** drop-down setting to filter the dashboard data by members of a specific collection.

 In the dashboard, make sure you see the Office versions, languages, and update channels that you deployed for each collection.